phalcon-orphanage/docs/en/reference/security.rst

 Security
 ========
-This component aids the developer in common security tasks such as password hashing an and Cross-Site Request Forgery protection (CSRF).
+This component aids the developer in common security tasks such as password hashing and Cross-Site Request Forgery protection (CSRF).

 Password Hashing
 ----------------